ayrat555/ayrat555.github.io/_posts/2018-03-25-graphql-subscriptions-using-absinthe.md

 Disadvantages of GraphQL:

-* Complexity on a server-side
+* Complexity on the server-side

 Fortunately, the problem with backend complexity has been solved for us by Absinthe.